Znow/znow.github.io/_posts/2017-12-15-ruby-on-rails-authenticate-danish-nemid-with-devise-and-auth0.md

-### 3. omniauth & omniauth-auth0
+### 3. Omniauth & omniauth-auth0
-I followed the guide here for setting up the 2 gems
+Omniauth enables other providers to be used for authentication, like Facebook, Google etc. Here we will also use the **"omniauth-auth0"** gem for Auth0 authentication.
+Omniauth integrates very well with Devise, which we just did setup.

 #### Gemfile